 The United Community Services Central Files document the veterans services offered by UCS and other local organizations in metropolitan Detroit.
 Covering his time representing Michigan in the U.S. Senate from 1954 to 1966, the Patrick Vincent McNamara Papers include records from the Senate Veteran Affairs committee.
 Locally, the papers of Detroit Mayor Jerome Cavanagh include records on veterans and license hearings.
 The WSU Detroit Board of Education / Detroit Public Schools Records include the “Military Records of Detroit Schoolmen, 1900-1953,” an incomplete listing of the service histories Detroit Schools personnel.

 Following the Second World War, large number of veterans pursued a higher education, as can be seen in the image above of veterans registering for classes at what was then called Wayne University.
 WSU's work with veterans can be documented in the WSU Office of the President: David D. Henry Records, the WSU Admissions, Records, and Registration Offices Reports, WSU Admissions, Records, and Registration: Director's Office Records, and in the university’s newspapers and publications.

 The Virtual Motor City includes numerous images of Armistice Day celebrations and Veterans Day parades in Detroit, servicemen of the Civil War through the conflict in Vietnam, the building and dedication of veterans' hospitals and memorials, and more.
-Search the VMC for images from specific events, or view a selection of images spanning nearly 100 years in the VMC Armistice Day portfolio and the VMC Veterans portfolio.
+Search the VMC for images from specific events, or view image of Armistice Day and U.S. veterans spanning nearly 100 years.

 Troy Eller is the Archivist for the Society of Women Engineers.